 We look forward to working with you to help Pacific students achieve a sense of well-being and maximize their educational experience.
-If you would like to speak to someone about a student of concern and it is during regular business hours please call 209.946.2315, extension 2 and ask to speak to an available Counseling Staff member about your concern.
+If you would like to speak to someone about a student of concern and it is during regular business hours please call 209.946.2315, extension 2 and ask to speak to an available Counseling and Psychological Services (CAPS) Staff member about your concern.
 If it is after hours please call the same number (209.946.2315, extension 2) and leave a message.
 We will return your phone call within two business hours.
 Please see Working with the Emotionally Distressed Student for information about specific concerns that may arise.

-Counseling Services also offers outreach and programming on a variety of topics.
+CAPS also offers outreach and programming on a variety of topics.
 Please contact us at 209.946.2315, extension 2 and ask to speak with our outreach coordinator for more information.

 The following materials have been developed as a result of the combined efforts of counseling centers which comprise the Organization of Counseling Center Directors in Higher Education (OCCDHE).
 They are designed to assist faculty and staff in identifying and intervening with students who are in distress.

 - The Verbally Aggressive Student